 Let’s get down to the details with this pumpkin chocolate chip muffin recipe.
 Because the truth is, this is an easy recipe to make.
 If you haven’t noticed by now, I love easy vegan recipes!

 - Stir together wet ingredients.
-In a separate bowl, stir together the water, pumpkin and the remaining wet ingredients.
-I imagine you’re wonder why this recipe uses water.
+In a separate bowl, stir together the water, pumpkin, and the remaining wet ingredients.
+I imagine you’re wondering why this recipe uses water.
 Shouldn’t some creamy plant-based milk make these vegan muffins better?
 Actually, water works just great here and creates a light, soft muffin.

 - Make the Batter + Add Chocolate.
 Combine the wet and dry ingredients and stir them together.
 You want to stir until the flour lumps are mostly gone, but don’t overmix.
-I use a whisk and give it 5 – 10 good stirs and that usually works.
+I use a whisk and give it 5–10 good stirs and that usually works.
 Then, add the vegan chocolate chips and you’re ready to bake.
 I love reserving some chocolate chips to put on top of the muffins too.
-Call it a vanity thing, but we eat with our eyes so there’s no judgement for making your food look pretty!
+Call it a vanity thing, but we eat with our eyes so there’s no judgment for making your food look pretty!